 Preston Eagleson Award The Preston Eagleson Award is presented to an IUPUI student for outstanding achievement in a paper written on the Afro-American experience.
 The prize honors Preston Eagleson, the first black American to receive an advanced degree from Indiana University.
-1986 recipient - Jocelyn Taylor 1984 recipient - Carolyn Betts
+1988 recipient - Peter Carmichael 1986 recipients - Jocelyn Taylor, Nancy Roof

-Sidney W. Houston Memorial

-Scholarship An annual scholarship in honor of Professor Sidney W. Houston who served from 1963 to 1975 in the Departments of English in the Indianapolis regional campuses of both Purdue University and Indiana University.
-The recipient shall be an outstanding student in the language and literature departments of the Indiana University School of Liberal Arts or in the area of technical communications in the IUPUI Purdue School of Engineering and

-Technology.
-The recipient must have completed at least 56 credit hours but no more than 90 with at least a cumulative academic record of 3.5 or above and must be considered a person of moral responsibility and high professional potential.
+Sidney W. Houston Memorial Scholarship An annual scholarship is awarded in honor of Professor Sidney W. Houston who served from 1963 to 1975 in the Departments of English in the Indianapolis regional campuses of both Purdue University and Indiana University.
+The recipient shall be an outstanding student in the language and literature departments of the Indiana University School of Liberal Arts or in the area of technical communications in the IUPUI Purdue School of Engineering and Technology.
+The recipient must have completed at least 56 credit hours, but no more than 90, with a cumulative grade point average of 3.5 or above and must be considered a person of moral responsibility and high professional potential.
+1987 SLA recipient - Joyce K. Jensen 1985 SLA recipient - Barbara Cummings